Divorce Lawyer Keith Holloway Advising Clients on Steps Involved in Filing for Divorce

 Within courtroom divorce proceedings, a judge will consider the best interests of the child when devising custody agreements.
 The judge in the divorce case will review each person’s current living arrangements and decide how best to ensure that the child’s life is as consistent as possible with their life during the marriage.
 Sometimes a judge will order a mediation process through which the couple and their lawyers come to an agreement on child custody arrangements.
 Should mediation fail, a 730 evaluation, or custody investigation may begin to ascertain the best living environment for the future of the child.

 Throughout the entire divorce process, it’s imperative to have access to a qualified lawyer.
-Clients across Bexar County and San Antonio can now reduce the challenges and anxiety of the divorce process by working directly with divorce expert Keith Holloway.
+Clients across Bexar County and San Antonio can now reduce the challenges and anxiety of the divorce process by working directly with divorce attorney Keith Holloway.
 To learn more about Keith Holloway and his services, contact his offices directly.
 Appointments are now available for all clientele.